classcraft/policies/Version1.4/privacy.md

 Contact
 -------

 Classcraft's service to its users and users' trust is of utmost importance to Classcraft.
-If users have any questions about this Privacy Policy, users should contact Classcraft at <wecare@classcraft.com>.
+If users have any questions about this Privacy Policy, users should contact Classcraft at:

+*Email*: <wecare@classcraft.com>.